 On May 15th, 2018 Microsoft announced Public Preview of Direct Routing for Microsoft Teams via this blog.
 You might ask, what is Direct Routing?
 Direct Routing is the future of hybrid voice with Microsoft Teams, allowing organizations to leverage on-premises voice infrastructure through Teams certified SBC’s (enter AudioCodes).
-You can find more information by viewing the Microsoft blog Here.

 What does this all mean and what benefit do I get?

 What exactly does this all mean for you?
 It depends on where you are in your UC/IC journey.
 For some, the journey might be moving from an existing PBX to Microsoft Teams calling directly.
 Others might already be using Skype for Business / Skype for Business Online and ready to make the move to Teams calling.
 Still, others might have sites around the globe that are not yet able to migrate phone numbers from the local Telco providers into Microsoft Calling Plans.
 Organizations looking to migrate to Microsoft Teams calling can now utilize direct SBC connectivity into the Microsoft Teams environment.
 This allows customers to bring their own PSTN trunk into the Microsoft environment via a Teams Certified SBC.
 With the combination of Teams and an AudioCodes SBC, organizations will now be able to take full advantage of Microsoft’s Intelligent Communications vision by providing a complete Teams experience for their users.